benoleary/Vevacious/Vevacious/README.Vevacious.txt

 CHANGELOG:
+ * 29th August: version 1.0.7
+ - The A factor for calculating the tunneling time has changed to be the fourth power of renormalization scale as given by the SLHA file rather than the old hard-coded (100 GeV)^4 by default, and the default Vevacious.py now explicitly calculates the actions from the tunneling time thresholds.
+This now allows the user to edit Vevacious.py to change the calculation of the A factor if so desired.
+ - CosmoTransitions is now at http://chasm.uchicago.edu/cosmotransitions/ as Dr Wainwright has kindly let me know.

  * 21st August: version 1.0.6
  - Makefile fixed so that it works properly (the libraries were in the wrong official order, but some compilers don't mind, such as that which was used